geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And wealth and power have vainly tried to move.

 " Yet why afflicted thus, why thus disdain
-" The hand a thousand beauties seek in vain ?
+" The hand a thousand beauties seek in vain?
 290

 " In vain each lovely Gnome with studious care
 " Folds her rich robe, or braids her scented hair,